Philogy/py-huff/README.md

 # PyHuff

-`py-huff` is a compiler for Huff, an EVM assembly language written in Python.
+PyHuff is a compiler for Huff, an EVM assembly language, written in Python.

 > [!WARNING]
 > This repo is experimental, for a more tested Huff compiler see [huff-rs](https://github.com/huff-language/huff-rs)